DSI Readers/Writers

 - __init__(table_name, filename, display_cols=None, **kwargs)

-filename: name of output file the plot will be stored in
+Name of the output file where the generated plot will be saved.

 - get_rows(collection) None